crawl/dgamelaunch-config/README.md

 ### Controlling and debugging the server

-Use `Docker exec -it [container-hash] /bin/bash` to get a shell inside the container, to be able to run the commands, either locally or after ssh into the server where the container is running.
+Use `docker exec -it [container-hash] /bin/bash` to get a shell inside the container, to be able to run the commands, either locally or after ssh into the server where the container is running.

 Full flow:
 * `docker ps` to find the container running this server, example output: